 Analytical techniques: thermal analysis (DSC, TGA, DMA), rheology, microscopy (light, electronic, confocal, atomic force).

 Food microstructure: the role of main food components in the construction/transformation-destruction of “food structures”, “food structures” assembly, stability and characterization

 Physical properties, microstructure and characterization of food products (i.e. dairy products, chocolate, bread, ice cream, .).

 Food texture and viscosity, concept and measurement, 2nd edition, Bourne, Academic Press, Food Science and Technology, International Series

 Non-Equilibrium States and Glass Transitions in Foods, 1st Edition, Processing Effects and Product-Specific Implications, Eds.
 Bhesh Bhandari Yrjö Roos.

 Food Materials Science: Principles and Practice (Food Engineering Series), Aguilera, Lillford, 2008, Springer

 Phase Transitions In Foods, Roos, 1995, Academic Press

-Written exam that will verify the acquired knowledge on the class subject and the ability to apply such knowledge to the solution of case studies.
+Written exam with open questions that will verify the acquired knowledge on the class subject and the ability to apply such knowledge to the solution of case studies.